jopaik/network_demos/netbox/README.md

 You will notice several devices from the Netbox Sandbox.
 Search for the host rtr1 from RHDP. rtr1 is also in group sites_rtp.

 ### Step 6 - Launch the Network-Netbox-Facts job-template
-Launch the Network-Netbox-Facts job-template to demonstrate using the Inventory for rtr1
+Launch the Network-Netbox-Facts job-template to demonstrate using the Netbox Inventory for rtr1

 ### Step 7 - Launch the Network-Netbox-Compare-Configs job-template
 Launch the Network-Netbox-Compare-Configs job-template to compare the running config to the netbox rendered config template.